 - the award of a bursary in one year of a course does not indicate it will be granted in subsequent years or for subsequent stages/modules of courses.
 Applications must be made for each year and the SSA reserves the right to alter the awards criteria from time to time;

-- the Bursary panel scrutinises a large volume of applications, applying consistent and experienced standards.
+- the Bursary panel scrutinises applications very carefully, applying consistent and experienced standards.
 Applicants have no right of appeal.
-The Bursary panel’s decision will not normally be reconsidered, and correspondence will not be entered into.
-We do not allow re-application; each application is judged on the application and support letter as submitted and the eligibility criteria in operation at the time of receipt.
+The Bursary panel’s decision will not be reconsidered, and correspondence will not be entered into.
+We do not allow re-application in the same academic period; each application is judged on the application and support letter as submitted and the eligibility criteria in operation at the time of receipt.

 Payment of awards

 Payment will be made directly to the educational establishment and not to individuals.